lsd2000/Petal/README.md

 As there is currently no user service or authentication service, simply click login to enter the app and test the main features.

+Current testing shows that there might be issues with iOS functionality.
+The application is working as expected on Android devices.

 There is no need to run the backend as it has already been deployed.